zerostaticthemes/jekyll-serif-theme/README.md

 ### Theme features

-- Jekyll 4.2
+- Jekyll 4.2+
 - Netlify & Github Pages ready
 - Services (Collection)
 - Team (Collection)
 - Features (Data)
 - SCSS
-- Beautifully offset illustrations in the hero section, can be substitued with regular images/photos as well
 - 100% Responsive design, animated hamburger and mobile slide in menu
-- Bootstrap 4.6 - **Only the bootstrap grid and utilites are imported by default.
-If you want to use more of the Boostrap library you can uncomment the `@import` in `style.scss`**
+- Bootstrap 4.6 - _Only the bootstrap grid and utilites are imported by default.
+If you want to use more of the Boostrap library you can uncomment the `@import` in `style.scss`_
 - 100/100 Google Lighthouse speed score
 - 100/100 Google Lighthouse seo score
 - 100/100 Google Lighthouse accessibility score